How does this medication work? What will it do for me?

 Allergies: People who are allergic to sulfonamide medications may experience an allergic reaction to darunavir.
 Advise your doctor of any allergies to any medications before taking darunavir.

 Bleeding: Darunavir may cause a reduced number of platelets in the blood, which can make it difficult to stop cuts from bleeding.
 If you notice any signs of bleeding, such as frequent nosebleeds, unexplained bruising, or black and tarry stools, notify your doctor as soon as possible.
 Your doctor will order routine blood tests to make sure potential problems are caught early.
-The risk of bleeding may be increased in people who have hemophilia.
-Discuss any concerns you may have with your doctor.

 Blood tests: Darunavir can cause changes in your blood test results, such as red blood cell count, platelet count, cholesterol level, and sugar level.
 Your doctor will explain these to you and monitor your blood levels.